WigarWang/Satellite-Visualization-Toolbox/README.md

 # Satellite-Visualization-Toolbox

-This is a project of visual mapping of satellite attitude position, based on MATLAB 2021b.
+This is a project aiming to visualize satellite pose and path, based on MATLAB 2021b.

 Some common properties for satellite model are given as port in high-level class constructors.